Joe Walsh Is Here to Reveal What Republicans Really Think About Trump

 In the meantime, there’s a lot of noise from Trump supporters about how terrible Walsh is because he once tweeted this or said that.
 And fair enough.
 He did say and tweet lots of bad stuff.

-But if you’re the type of Trump-loving Republican who finds that sort of thing disqualifying, then you should be voting for Bill Weld.
+But if your’e the type of Republican who finds that sort of thing disqualifying, then you should be voting for Bill Weld.

 Anyway, let’s get away from the shoulds and focus on what will happen.

-I feel pretty confident in saying that Donald Trump is an overwhelming favorite to win the Republican nomination.
-For him to not be the nominee, he would probably have to drop out of the race of his own accord, a la Lyndon Johnson.
+I feel pretty confident in suggesting that Donald Trump is an overwhelming favorite to win the Republican nomination.
+For him to lose the nomination he would probably have to pull a Lyndon Johnson.

-On Tuesday Noah Rothman underscored a point I’ve been making for months now: Trump has absolutely invited a primary opponent.
+Today Noah Rothman underscores a point I’ve been making for months now: That Trump has positively invited a primary opponent.